Gibson and their relationship with Epiphone is a well-known story by now.

 There’s one thing you need to know right off the bat:

 Gibson’s Hummingbird Pro is going to be made of much finer materials, and include a better quality electronics.

 Both Hummingbirds look more or less the same from a distance, however the level of detail and craftsmanship comes into full view once you get closer.

 Build Quality: Why Gibson’s Guitar is 10x More Expensive

 When one guitar costs about ten times as much as the other, you know that build quality is going to be very different.

 With that said, it’s still informative to look at each Hummingbird Pro individually, see how they are made, and what type of tonewood is used.

 Gibson’s Hummingbird Pro is a fully handmade guitar.
 Their luthiers take care of everything, from a very intricate hand-scalloped top bracing to fit and finish.

-They went out and choose the finest tonewood for this occasion, ensuring a superior sound of the finished product.
+They went out and chose the finest tonewood for this occasion, ensuring a superior sound to the finished product.